A BNSF intermodal terminal ( Photo: BNSF )

-Dean Piacente, vice president of intermodal at CSX, said this March that the intermodal business really starting take off in during the second half of last year and “the industry saw the best peak demand in over a decade in the intermodal business.”
+Dean Piacente, vice president of intermodal at CSX (Nasdaq: CSX), said this March that the intermodal business really starting take off during the second half of 2017 and “the industry saw the best peak demand in over a decade in the intermodal business.”

 Technology geared to intermodal and drayage trucking has been getting more attention of late.
-Logistics software vendor WiseTech Global acquired privately held Trinium Technologies this month.
+Logistics software vendor WiseTech Global acquired privately held Trinium Technologies in August.
 California-based Trinium makes the in-house transportation management software used by major intermodal carriers such as Schneider Logistics and NFI Carriers.

 Another Pennsylvania-based start-up is seeking to widen the pool of carriers that can handle intermodal freight and provide more transparency in the market.

-Its load matching and freight booking platform targets intermodal and drayage providers.
-Freight brokers and shippers can bid for truck capacity with a pool of vetted intermodal and dray carrier.
+Its load-matching and booking platform targets intermodal and drayage providers.
+Freight brokers and shippers can bid for truck capacity with a pool of vetted intermodal and dray carriers.
 In addition to load-matching and booking, DrayNow’s software provides near real-time location and status updates to shippers.

-While DrayNow might appear to be another e-commerce platform for trucking like Uber Freight or Convoy, chief executive Mike Albert says DrayNow deep expertise in intermodal and drayage makes it different.
-Beyond the app and software, Albert says the focus will be on expanding customer service headcount so shippers and carriers can pick up a phone to sort out dispatch or billing problems.
+While DrayNow might appear to be another e-commerce platform for trucking like Uber Freight or Convoy, chief executive Mike Albert said DrayNow’s deep expertise in intermodal and drayage markets makes it different.
+Beyond the app and software, Albert said the focus will be on expanding customer service headcount so shippers and carriers can pick up a phone to sort out dispatch or billing problems.

-The app and software ‘is the uber side of it,” Albert said.
+The app and software “are the Uber side of it,” Albert said.
 “There’s a larger human element since we have the operating expertise and built a solution around operations that we know really well.”

-DrayNow will act as a market between brokers and carriers, Albert says, with a fee paid on each transaction done.
-But the DrayNow app and software is not trying to disintermediate brokers, but give them a better tool to manage a highly regional and fragmented business.
+DrayNow will act as a market between brokers and carriers, Albert said, with a fee paid on each transaction done.
+But the DrayNow app and software is not trying to dis-intermediate brokers, he said.
+Instead, it gives them a better tool to manage a highly regional and fragmented business.